 As Bitcoin has grown, it has become more correlated with traditional asset classes.
 We caution against measuring correlations for Bitcoin and any young crypto.
-Indeed, with Bitcoin's inception in 2009 - and its market cap only becoming truly significant in 2017 - we have only a few years of data with which to draw conclusions.
-In the chart on the right, we analyze bitcoin correlations in different slices of time since 2011.
+Indeed, with Bitcoin's inception in 2009 - and its market cap only becoming truly significant in 2017 - we have a limited amount of data with which to draw conclusions.